nhoizey/images-responsiver/packages/images-responsiver/docs/tutorial-05-images-urls.md

 # Tutorial

-## Step 5: dealing with images filenames and URLs
+## Step 5: Dealing with images filenames and URLs

 `images-responsiver` doesn't transform images files, it "only" transforms HTML.
 That's already a lot, as you should have noticed.